 In contemporary times, social housing has become housing for the most vulnerable.
-Increasingly social housing providers, both State and community based, are housing people with high needs, who have not been able to access the private rental market.
+Increasingly social housing providers, both State and community based, are housing people with high and complex needs, who cannot access the private rental market.

-Reforms must consider the spectrum of housing need and the role of social housing within this, in particular the assistance required for the most vulnerable consumers many of whom will require housing support for their lifetime; and the opportunity for social and affordable housing to become a genuine, stable and long-term housing alternative to home purchase.
+Reforms must consider the spectrum of housing need and the role of social housing within this environment, in particular the support required for the most vulnerable consumers many of whom will require housing support for their lifetime; and the opportunity for social and affordable housing to become a genuine, stable and long-term housing alternative to private rental or home purchase.

-State governments are increasingly using private rental markets to divert eligible households from joining long public housing waiting lists and to exit social housing despite the limited capacity of private rental markets to provide appropriate options.
-This often sets tenants up for failures which have large personal costs and which may lead to homelessness and cycling back to social housing incurring large costs to government and tenants.
+State governments are increasingly using private rental markets to divert eligible households from joining long public housing waiting lists and to exit social housing despite the limited capacity of private rental markets to provide affordable or appropriate options.
+People living on low incomes are often set up to fail in private rental cycling back and forward between homelessness and social housing incurring large costs to individuals, families and governments.

-The National Housing and Homelesness Agreement (NHHA)
+The National Housing and Homelessness Agreement (NHHA)

-We draw the Commission's attention to the development of a new National Housing and Homelessness Agreement which will replace the existing National Affordable Housing Agreement NAHA).
-It will be based on bilateral agreements with each state and territory to negotiate outcomes and contributions reflecting the different jurisdictions.
+We draw the Productivity Commission's attention to the development of a new National Housing and Homelessness Agreement (NHHA) to replace the existing National Affordable Housing Agreement.
+Under the NHHA will be bilateral agreements with each State and Territory to negotiate outcomes and contributions reflecting the different jurisdictions.